- 98 - (12 January, 2024)

 My most favorite Schuricht's recording is Bruckner's Sym.9 w/VPO (EMI).

-Another one is Mozart's Sym.34 w/Dresdner Philharmonie 1943/5/18, especially the 2nd movement of it.
+Another one is Mozart's Sym.34 w/Dresdner Philharmonie 1943/5/18,

 I think, it is the perfect interpretation of Mozart and its expression is exclusively natural and profound.